 Stay with me.
 Remember the audio recording?
 It’s not lost.
 I have it.
 Why do I have it?
 Because when Radio-Canada / Justice did a 10 minute profile on Katherine Hawkes, they also did a 10 minute profile on Theresa Allore (look here).

 Katherine Hawkes used the Montreal STM bus system.
 So did Johanne Dorion and Chantal Tremblay.
 In fact, both Dorion and Tremblay touched the Henri Bourassa line, and Dorion worked in Cartierville just north of where Hawkes lived.
-Here’s a quick map showing victim transit patterns:
+Here’s a quick map showing victim transit patterns.
+The map is interactive: click her and you will be taken to the map.
+In general the Bus and subway routes follow a grid pattern, so you should be able to extrapolate routes:

 So why not play the audio recording of the Hawkes call-in perp for the Dorion family to see if they recognize it?
 What harm could that do at this point?
 Unless the SPVM police are too worried about their embarrassment and failure to arrive at the Hawkes crime scene in a timely manner?